 Control

 Treatment failures are possible, and potentially due to inappropriate dosage of medication, poor compliance, re-infection or resistance to ronidazole.
-To reduce the risk of re-infection and transmission good hygiene practice should be in place, in particular the frequent emptying and cleaning of cat litter trays.
+To reduce the risk of re-infection and transmission, good hygiene practice should be in place, in particular the frequent emptying and cleaning of cat litter trays.
 If possible, infected cats should be isolated.

-Treatment of all cats within a cattery in which a T. foetus-infected cat has been documented is controversial due to risk of adverse effects, alongside the potential for treatment failure leading to re-infection.
+Treatment of all cats within a cattery in which a T. foetus-infected cat has been documented but is controversial due to risk of adverse effects, alongside the potential for treatment failure leading to re-infection.

-Conclusions

-Tritrichomonas is a common cause of chronic large intestinal diarrhoea in young cats

-Diagnosis cannot be made solely on the basis of history and clinical signs

-Both diagnosis and treatment can be difficult and experience failures

 Acknowledgements

 SAVSNET is based at the University of Liverpool.
 It is currently funded by the Biotechnology and Biological Sciences Research Council and the British Small Animal Veterinary Association.
 The SAVSNET team is grateful to the veterinary practices and diagnostic laboratories that provide health data and without whose support these reports would not be possible.
-It wishes to thank Batt Laboratories, BioBest, CAPL, CTDS, CVS, Idexx, Lab Services, Langford Veterinary Services, NationWide Laboratory Services, PTDS, SRUC, TDDS, Teleos, Test A Pet and Microbiology Diagnostics Laboratory at University of Liverpool, Vet Solutions (the suppliers of RoboVet and PremVet), and Teleos Systems.
+It wishes to thank Batt Laboratories, BioBest, CAPL, CTDS, CVS, Idexx, Lab Services, Langford Veterinary Services, NationWide Laboratory Services, PTDS, SRUC, TDDS, Teleos, Test A Pet and Microbiology Diagnostics Laboratory at University of Liverpool and Vet Solutions (the suppliers of RoboVet and PremVet).
 The team would also like to thank Susan Bolan, SAVSNET project administrator, for her help and support.

 Tables

-Table 1: Percentage of recorded clinical signs in 10,682 dogs and 2,767 cats presenting with gastrointestinal disease to veterinary practices in the UK (April 1, 2017 to October 31, 2018).*
+Table 1: Percentage of recorded clinical signs in 10,682 dog and 2,767 cat consultations presented with GI disease to veterinary practices in the UK (April 1, 2017 to October 31, 2018).*